adamrushton/3rd-Year-Final-Year-Project-Auto-Software/README.md

 # Auto Software
 ### **Languages:** Java, Batch using Chocolatey, PSTools and JavaFX
 Automation of the installation, uninstallation and upgrade of software using Chocolatey to support automation and PSTools to support the execution of commands remotely.
-The user interface uses JavaFX
+The user interface was created using JavaFX

 ![](images/icon.png)